 Even before Covid-19 restrictions forced us all to shop online, Irish people had embraced the idea of shopping from their sofas.

-And with great deals, faster deliveries, and free returns policies becoming more common, buying this way is here to stay.
+And with great deals, faster deliveries, and free returns policies now commonplace, buying this way is here to stay.

 So how do you become a savvy shopper when buying online?

 These tips to save money online show you how: